 This is a quick guide to how I employ social media: which services I make announcements and engage on; and what you might get out of following each one that isn’t replicated on the others.
 Because every medium will deliver some content from me you won’t find on the others.
 So here’s how to decide which to keep an eye on…

-Facebook: Everything I post to Twitter I also post to my Facebook wall.
+Facebook: Everything I post to Bluesky I also post to my Facebook wall.
 Additionally, I often post many other things to Facebook (often on political or social or personal issues) that are too brief or casual to warrant an article on my blog, including funny observations, life notes, and occasionally important shares, with my commentary, such as articles or others’ Facebook posts.
 So if you want to see all of that, choose the option to follow my Facebook wall.
 In the top right margin here is a link to my Facebook account where you can find that option.
-Note that only Facebook Friends have commenting privileges on my wall; but because I am running out of space, I can rarely accept friend requests, except from people who have personally hung out with me before, or who work in the freethought or content production industry; and paying Patrons, who can set up support on Patreon or PayPal.
+Note that only Facebook Friends have commenting privileges on my wall; but because I am running out of space, I can rarely accept friend requests, except from people who have personally hung out with me before, or who work in the freethought or content production industry—and paying Patrons, who can set up support on Patreon or PayPal (or directly on Facebook).
 So if you want to friend me, and not just follow, message me on Facebook identifying which group you are in.

-Patreon: See the orange button down the right margin here to find my Patreon page and become a supporting patron (even for as little as a dollar a month; if you don’t like Patreon, recurring donors to my PayPal account qualify).
+Patreon: See the orange button down the right margin here to find my Patreon page and become a supporting patron (even for as little as a few dollars a month; if you don’t like Patreon, recurring donors to my PayPal account qualify; likewise on Facebook).
 Paying patrons will get, via Patreon itself, announcements of every blog post their support helped fund each month.
 Sometimes other announcements.
-But to be sure to catch things like my public appearance announcements, following me on Twitter or Facebook (or at least subscribing to my blog email list) is the best approach.
-It’s also easier, IMO, to engage with me on Facebook, or by email.
+But to be sure to catch things like my public appearance announcements, following me on Bluesky or Facebook (or at least subscribing to my blog email list) is the best approach.
+It’s also easier, IMO, to engage with me on Facebook, or by email (though it can take weeks or even months for me to see email).
 Mention you are a patron, and you’ll get a guaranteed response within days (I otherwise, unfortunately, get too much correspondence to respond to but a fraction of it).
 Or bring things up in comments here on any relevant blog article, which all paying Patreon patrons automatically gain the privilege of—bypassing even my moderation queue (just comment using the email address you employed on Patreon; I’ll have white-listed it within a few days of your joining my Patreon).

 Google: I teach a course every month online using Google Groups; on various subjects in philosophy and ancient history.
 Follow that link to learn about what courses I offer and how to register.
 In addition to completing readings and assignments, registered students get to ask me all the questions on the given course subject they can think of, and receive detailed and informative replies for a whole month.